ewels/CPT-Bootstrap-Carousel/README.md

 Changelog
 ---------
+* __1.3__
+	* Added support for carousel categories, using filtering with the `category` shortcode
+	* Added shortcode attribute to specify ordering of images
+		* This means that images can now be in a random order
+	* Admin thumbnail images now link to the edit page
 * __1.2__
 	* Featured images are now shown in the admin list view
 		* Note: This update creates a new thumbnail size.
 I recommend using the [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/) WordPress plugin to regenerate all of your image thumbnails.